jobucaldas/healerstale/README.md

 # Healer's Tale
 ## Introduction
-A game made during a gamejam at UFSCar during the second half of 2019
+A game made during gamsecomp, a gamejam at UFSCar during the second half of 2019